-With red-hot demand from employers for STEM—a recent report predicted a potential shortage of 1.1 million workers in Science, Technology, Engineering, and Math occupations by 2024 if current trends continue—more and more business schools are chasing STEM classification.
+With red-hot demand from employers for STEM skills, more and more business schools are chasing STEM classification.

-Applications to the STEM-designated Master of Science in Business Analytics (MSBA) at the University of Minnesota’s Carlson School of Management have shot up in recent years, with the class size more than doubling between 2015 and 2016.
-2017 saw more students on the MSBA than the school’s flagship full-time MBA program.
+Applications to the STEM-designated Master of Science in Business Analytics (MSBA) at the University of Minnesota’s Carlson School of Management have shot up in recent years, with more students on the MSBA than the school’s flagship full-time MBA program.

-The Ohio State University Max M. Fisher College of Business announced STEM designation for its Master in Finance and Master of Accounting programs this year.
-International applications for the Master in Finance are already up 7.5%.
-Chris Adams, manager of graduate student marketing at Fisher, says that as international applicants become harder to attract, STEM will continue to grow.
+After Ohio State University Max M. Fisher College of Business announced STEM designation for its Master in Finance and Master of Accounting programs, international applications increased.
+Chris Adams, former manager of graduate student marketing at Fisher, says that as international applicants become harder to attract, STEM will continue to grow.

 Robert Monroe, professor of business technologies at Carnegie Mellon’s Tepper School of Business, agrees.
-The school launched its STEM-designated Masters in Product Management this year.
+The school launched its STEM-designated Masters in Product Management in 2018.

 “We very deliberately worked to have the program classified as a STEM program,” Robert explains.
 “We felt that was very important to allow international students extended OPT opportunities.”